d-jo/scorpions-import-backend/README.md

 `./webapi` - Root folder of our API

+`./webapi/auth` - Auth0 Authentication helpers for enabling authentication

+`./webapi/database` - Contains database driver and helper functions

 `./webapi/files` - Contains blueprints for uploading and saving files

+`./webapi/models` - Contains data models and funcitons to manage them

 `./webapi/reports` - Contains blueprints for viewing and managing reports

+`./webapi/statistics` - Stub endpoints, may be used if we get to analytics

-`./webapi/database` - Contains database driver and helper functions
+`./webapi/tests` - Contains unit tests

+`./webapi/users` - Admin endpoints for managing users and roles

 # Executing the code